227332/python-tutorial-projects/kafka-getting-started/README.md

 brew install confluentinc/tap/cli
 ```

+Select the Python version required by this project (e.g. via a Python Version Management like [pyenv](https://github.com/pyenv/pyenv)).

-Install [Poetry](https://python-poetry.org/docs/#installation) and then create a Python virtual env for this project:
+Create a Python virtual env for this project and install the project dependencies.
+For example, if you use [venv](https://docs.python.org/3/library/venv.html), run:
 ```
+python3 -m venv $PWD/.venv
+source .venv/bin/activate
-poetry install
+pip install .
 ```

+For development, install dev dependencies via `pip install '.[dev]'`.

 ## Setting up a Kafka Cluster